LorePlant/cultivar_offset_24/README.md

 ```
 ![image](https://github.com/user-attachments/assets/735fb6b5-7dfc-41c5-b538-02bdcf8f3e27)

-At K4 we can clearly distinguish a specific group present in the WildWest and absent in cultivars and WildEast.
+At K4 we can clearly distinguish a specific group present in the Wil dWest and absent in cultivars and Wild East.
 Using the ancestry coefficient at K=4 we selected individual q>0.7 for the Wild Weast group.
 In total 142 individuals have been selected

 We are going to repat the population structure analysis for the 142 individuals with the aim to define population differentiation among pure wild western olive trees.